kevL/nwn2_Chatter/ReadMe.txt

 The edit functions use the Windows Clipboard.
 Paste will be disabled if the contents of the clipboard are invalid for the slot-type.

-Playing audio likely works on Windows machines only.
+Playing audio is supported only for a few standards of PCM-WAV, ADPCM, and BMU/MP3 formats and likely works on Windows machines only.
+Generally the standard should be 44.1 kHz 16 bit Mono; sample rate and bit depth for BMU/MP3 is more relaxed but at present requires an MP3 decoder installed on your machine (usually there is one).

 On the menu is an option to load a Talkfile - if loaded the text of any strrefs should appear at the right of the table.